rinderknecht/OCaml-build/README.md

 `ocamlfind`, then it will be used to drive the OCaml compilers.

-Ulex relies on `camlp4` to extend the syntax of OCaml in order to embedded regular expressions in OCaml programs.
+Ulex relies on `camlp4` to extend the syntax of OCaml in order to embed regular expressions in OCaml programs.
 Let us assume that a Ulex-based scanner is defined in the file `scan.ml`.
 Then, you need the associated tag file `.scan.ml.tag` to contain